$24 Amazon find hides all your ugly power cords and installs in 5 seconds with no tools

 I see a lot of different gadgets and gizmos each day.
 After all, a big part of my job is to constantly be on the lookout for cool new stuff.
 Sometimes when I’m digging around for cool new products, I come across something that makes me shake my head.
 I don’t mean that in a bad way, however, like when you find something silly.
 I’m talking about something that offers such a simple solution, I can’t believe I never thought of it myself.
 Or perhaps it’s a solution that’s so brilliant I just wish I had thought of it myself.

 If you’re looking for an example of a product that fits the bill perfectly, look no further than the Sleek Socket ultra-thin electrical outlet cover.
 This smart and affordable little gadget makes it amazingly easy to hide all your power cords.
 That way, you never need to look at that annoying clutter again.
-All it takes is just a few seconds to plug in and you’ll wonder how you ever lived without it.Today's Top Deal Amazon makes its own 24-hour COVID-19 test, and you can get one starting now Price:$39.99 Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+All it takes is just a few seconds to plug in and you’ll wonder how you ever lived without it.Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
+Price:Was $130, Now $87.99!
+Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 So many people out there are sick and tired of the tangled mess around their electrical outlets.
 The problem, of course, is that people typically don’t know what to do about it.